DotNetAnalyzers/StyleCopAnalyzers/documentation/KnownChanges.md

 ### SA1208

 StyleCop Analyzers only considers using directives to be "System" using directives if they are not alias-qualified, while StyleCop Classic ignored the alias.
-For example, `using global::System;` would be not be considered a System using directive by StyleCop Analyzers, but it would be considered a System using directive by StyleCop Classic.
+For example, `using global::System;` would not be considered a System using directive by StyleCop Analyzers, but it would be considered a System using directive by StyleCop Classic.

 ### SA1210